How to Avoid Compliance Fees

 Because being in compliance is an important and complex process that can involve fines ranging from $100 to $50,000 per penalty it is recommended to consult with an expert.
 This can be a mailing compliance specialist or healthcare compliance professionals, that can analyze your current workflow and suggest ways to improve and streamline the compliance process.
 This ensures that whether you are healthcare providers or even a business provider or associate of a healthcare provider that your mailing process is efficient and compliant.

 To learn more about outgoing mail compliance in your industry or to speak to a compliance specialist contact your Quadient Representative.
 They can put you in touch with an expert.
-Or fill out the form and we can have one contact you shortly!
+Or ask to speak to a specialist, and we'll contact you shortly!